hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/2-Passwords.md

 * What does multi factor provide?
 * What does it not provide?
 * Download GoogleAuth
-* Enable Multifactor on your Lastpass Account
+* Enable Multifactor on your Lastpass Account.
+Read through the options https://www.lastpass.com/multifactor-authentication and see what the different varieties are.
 * Enable Multifactor on your GitHub
 * From a risk perspective, do you really need multifactor on your github?
 * Remove multifactor from your Github